Camilla Belich: Second term, 2023-present

 Belich was briefly unseated after the election.
 She placed third in Epsom, and her list placement of 26 meant she was the first list candidate not to be elected after the official results were announced.
 However, senior Labour MP Andrew Little opted not to take up his list seat and formally resigned from the House on 5 December.
 This resulted in Belich's election as a list MP to replace Little the following day.

 She assumed the junior whip, workplace relations and safety, and emergency management portfolios in the Shadow Cabinet of Chris Hipkins.
 On 7 March 2025, Belich was allocated the Accident Compensation Corporation (ACC) and public services portfolios during a shadow cabinet reshuffle.
 She retained the emergency management portfolio but lost the workplace relations and safety portfolio, and a short time later left the whips team.

 In late 2023, Belich inherited a member's bill previously in the name of Ibrahim Omer, who had been defeated in that year's election.
 The Crimes (Theft By Employer) Amendment Bill is intended to clarify that an employer withholding an employees' wages is theft and had passed its first reading while Labour was in government.
 Despite the change of government, and although a select committee had not recommended the bill pass, New Zealand First voted with the opposition parties to pass the bill through its third reading on 12 March 2025.
 The bill received royal assent on 13 March.

 Another member's bill in Belich's name, the Employment Relations (Employee Remuneration Disclosure) Amendment Bill, passed its first reading in November 2024 with support from the opposition and National.
 The bill proposes to prohibit employers from taking disciplinary action against employees who disclose their remuneration to their colleagues.
 On 20 August 2025, Belich's bill banning employers from imposing gag orders on workers talking about their salaries passed into law with the support of the Green, Māori, and National parties.
 The New Zealand First and ACT parties opposed the legislation.

+Following a cabinet reshuffle on 11 March 2026, Belich gained the justice portfolio.

+In late January 2026, Belich and National Party MP Greg Fleming co-sponsored a modern slavery bill that proposes fining large companies NZ$200,000 for failing to monitor and report modern slavery in their supply chain.
+Due to the ACT Party and Minister for Workplace Relations Brooke van Velden's objections, the duo decided to co-sponsor the member's bill to circumvent the private member's bill ballot system.
+The bill passed its first reading on 29 April 2026 with the support of all parliamentary parties except ACT.